 Besides family and immediate relative immigration visas, the U.S also gives visas to people who qualify to work in the country.
 The EB Visas allow foreign workers who have found an employer willing to hire them to come to the U.S permanently and work without an Employment Authorization Document.
-The employment visas are denoted with the letter E and are of 5 types:

 The Employment Sponsored Visas are subject to a cap of 140,000 visas per year.
 They are allocated between the five visas, which creates long wait times for processing.
 Once the limit of the visas is reached in a year, the rest of the applications wait for their turn in the coming years.
 That is why those who are applying for any employment based visa need to wait for their priority dates to become current in order to qualify for immigration in the U.S.